How to Save iPhone Text Messages to Your ComputerNo ratings yet.

 Step 2: Backup your iPhone in iTunes.

 Decipher TextMessage imports messages, photos, and videos from your iPhone backups, so we need to make a new backup to get the latest data from your iPhone.
-To backup your iPhone in iTunes:
+Here's how to make a backup of your iPhone in iTunes:

-Once you've selected your iPhone, the summary screen will appear in iTunes.
-In the Backups section, uncheck the "Encrypt iPhone Backup" option if it's checked and press the "Back Up Now" button.
+- Once you've selected your iPhone, the summary screen will appear in iTunes.
+Press the "Back Up Now" button.
+You can make the backup with encryption turned on or off, Decipher TextMessage supports encrypted iOS backups.

 Step 3: Run Decipher TextMessage again.